firstdraft/guides/planning-your-idea.md

 **Then, re-order them by priority.** In Trello, you can drag-and-drop the cards to re-order them.

-Then, crucially, ask yourself: **what is the absolute minimum featureset I can get away with in this first experimental prototype?** The prototype's purpose is just to validate whether or not the idea is feasible and whether the core value is actually valuable. **Be ruthless in eliminating all non-essential user stories for this first draft.**
+Then, crucially, ask yourself: **what is the absolute minimum featureset I can get away with in this first experimental prototype?** The prototype's purpose is just to validate whether or not the idea is feasible and whether the core value is actually valuable. **Be ruthless in eliminating all non-essential user stories for this 1st draft.**

-Move **only the essential stories** to the First Draft column.
+Move **only the essential stories** to the 1st draft column.

-Now that we've planned out what we want to build, it's time to [diagram an Idea in First Draft](creating-a-first-draft-idea.md).
+Now that we've planned out what we want to build, it's time to [diagram an Idea in firstdraft](creating-a-first-draft-idea.md).

 [^1]: http://www.programmableweb.com/apis/directory